Skip to main content

 Creating the custom action:

-1. Create a new repository pipelines-actions-customizations
+1. Create a new repository, pipelines-actions-customizations.

 Adding the custom action to your workflow:

-1. Create a fork or mirror of the pipelines-workflows repository.
+1. Fork or mirror the pipelines-workflows repository.

 - name: Checkout ACME's Custom Pipelines Actions